JonnieSparkles/unruggabull-the-game/README.md

 - Credits modal: click the version number on the title screen to view full attributions (loads `credits.txt` in a modal)
 - Background music and sound effects for all actions
 - Organized asset structure for easy expansion
+- **Mobile-friendly:** On mobile devices, users see a fullscreen Unruggabull gallery with music and swipe/tap navigation
 - **Truly Unruggabull:** The game and its assets are saved on Arweave for permanent, censorship-resistant hosting

 ## Controls